rastapasta/spark-bouncer/README.md

 Your team is allowed to get in early, the crowd a bit later?
 No worries, the **spark-bouncer** keeps an eye on precise timing!

 You plan to embed a flexible door access control into your existing infrastructure?
-The **spark-bouncer** is API driven for you!
+The **spark-bouncer** is API driven!

 Hook yourself into the live log [event stream](http://docs.spark.io/api/#subscribing-to-events) or query its persistently stored [Circular Buffer](https://en.wikipedia.org/wiki/Circular_buffer).